Pick Your Own Apples in the North Bay!

 Late summer marks the start of apple season, and plenty of the tasty and popular fruits can be found in the North Bay, especially in the area around Sebastopol in western Sonoma County.
 Sebastopol is the de facto apple capital of the Bay Area, and it's justifiably famous for its Gravenstein apples, a variety that you won't find grown commerically anywhere else.
 While it's fun to eat and cook with apples, it's even more fun (and educational) to head out into an orchard and pick them yourselves!

 If you're not lucky enough to have an apple tree growing in your backyard, then head up to one of the local apple farms that offers a u-pick experience.
 It's a fun family outing, and prices and quality are usually bettter than you'll find in the supermarket.
 There's nothing quite like an afternoon on the farm, too.

-This year, apple season kicks off in August with local favorite Gravensteins, and continues through the late summer and fall with varieties like Golden Delicious (September and October), Granny Smith (October and November), and Fuji (October through December).
+This year, apple season kicks off in early August with local favorite Gravensteins, and continues through the late summer and fall with varieties like Golden Delicious (September and October), Granny Smith (October and November), and Fuji (October through December).
 Like any other crop, apples are dependent on a variety of factors, so make sure you check with farms before you decide to visit to make sure there's something available to pick.

 U-pick takes place on Sundays only from 9 am to 3 pm, with the last entry at 1 pm.
 Apples and pears cost $2 per pound.
 There's a $8 per car parking fee you register in advance; $12 without a reservation.
 You can also take a farm tour and buy eggs and other farm products.
 Note that u-pick may be canceled depending on apple availability and weather.